bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 ### A rant-ish intro

+(feel free to skip if you're not into that)

 I'm a fan of CI.
 I love seeing green check next to my PRs.
 The thing is, **"modern" CI systems mostly suck**.